 These population predictions become even more serious when factoring in the number of available family caregivers, which is simultaneously expected to drop.
 Without family caregivers available to take care of them, seniors’ ability to get the care they need risks being compromised.
 Non-clinical in-home care may help fill in the gap and be an important part of a wider long-term care solution.

 Non-Clinical Home Care Can Simplify Life & Improve Health

 What is non-clinical in-home care?
-It is care in the home provided by non-clinical caregivers who assist with daily tasks and activities.
+It is care in the home provided by non-clinical caregivers who assist with activities of daily living.
 Going to the grocery store.
 Picking up prescriptions.
 Cooking nutritious meals.
 Cleaning the house.
 Running errands.
 Life is full of seemingly simple activities that otherwise healthy individuals can easily take for granted.
-However, these tasks become increasingly challenging for seniors dealing with chronic health conditions that decrease strength, sight, balance, and mobility.
+However, these activities of daily living become increasingly challenging for seniors dealing with chronic health conditions that decrease strength, sight, balance, and mobility.